FAQs about COVID-19 vaccination information

 Your employer can collect information about your vaccination status if this is required by law.
 Vaccination status relates to whether you are fully vaccinated, partially vaccinated, unvaccinated or you have medical grounds for being unable to be vaccinated.

 In Victoria, most employers must collect, record, and hold vaccination information about any employee who is, or may be, scheduled to work outside their home.
-This is a legal requirement under Directions from the Chief Health Officer.
+This is a legal requirement under Orders made by the Minister for Health.

 What documents can my employer collect as proof of vaccination status?

-Your employer must make a record that it sighted proof of your vaccination status but does not need to keep a copy of any documents you provided as evidence.
-See ‘What information should be recorded by employers?’ at coronavirus.vic.gov.au for more information.
+Your employer may make a record that it sighted proof of your vaccination status but should not keep a copy of any documents you provided as evidence unless this is necessary.

 What are my employer’s obligations when handling vaccination information?

-Employers must only use or disclose vaccination information for the purpose of confirming your vaccination status unless a specific exception under privacy law allows the use or disclosure for a different purpose.
+Employers must only use or disclose vaccination information for the purpose of confirming your vaccination status unless a specific exception under privacy law or the Healthcare Identifiers Act 2010 (Cth) allows the use or disclosure for a different purpose.

 Employers must also take reasonable steps to protect the vaccination information it holds from being lost, misused or subject to unauthorised access, modification or disclosure.